Funny how time flies when you have little ones.

 From when I was trying hypnosis to help conceive my first baby Archie, up to our last hypnosis session with you before Harry’s birth – I feel so lucky to be able to look back on both births and feel really good about them – which I think is really important given that it’s such an intense experience and you do find yourself revisiting it.

-Sorry that it’s taken me so long to get this to you!
-Funny how time flies when you have a little one.
-I just wanted to jot down some of the details of Archie’s birth – I know that I found reading other people’s birth stories really useful, when I was pregnant.
+I just wanted to share some of the details of Archie’s birth first and then below that my second experience of Harry’s birth – I know that I found reading other people’s birth stories really useful, when I was pregnant.